drjoschua/nr-litteratur/UU-ASS.md

 Moreover, they investigated whether a method would reveal a unique issue.

 In their empirical evaluation, they investigated methods from the first three categories (Simulation kit -> 2, VATLab -> 1, Persona testing -> 3, WCAG -> 1 + 3) excluding user testing.
-Their results showd no superior method among the methods investigated.
+Their results showed no superior method among the methods investigated.
-However, the experting testing methods were complementing each other for finding critical and confusing issues.
+However, the expert testing methods were complementing each other for finding critical and confusing issues.
 Thus, the authors advocate for using multiple methods.

 ## Power et al. (2011) Remote Evaluation of WCAG 2.0 Techniques by Web Users with Visual Disabilities

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

-Power et al. (2011) present a lightweight and flexible methodoly to efficiently collect data supporting or rejecting different WCAG techniques from users with visual disabilities remotely.
+Power et al. (2011) present a lightweight and flexible methodology to efficiently collect data supporting or rejecting different WCAG techniques from users with visual disabilities remotely.
 In their technique they
 (1) setup a website where each webpage represents one specific task implemented in one specific technique, (2) recruit participants online through crowdsourcing, (3) instruct users to website and undertake small tasks, (4) answer through questionnaires (correct answer, confidence and difficulty rating), and (5) collect data about the operating system, user agent and assistive technologies.
-They impemented this approach for evaluating different implementation techniques for the WCAG 2.0 Success Criterion 2.4.4 (accessibility of links).
+They implemented this approach for evaluating different implementation techniques for the WCAG 2.0 Success Criterion 2.4.4 (accessibility of links).
 The results suggest that only G91 (clear text embedded in anchor tag) succeeds in almost 100% of the time, although other techniques like G53 (click her), H30 (alt image text), H77 (enclosing list), etc. can reach high success and confidence and low difficulty as well.

 ## Bruun et al. (2009) Let your users do the testing: a comparison of three remote asynchronous usability testing methods